 I’ve always been obsessed with cookie dough.
 It was my go-to snack when my parent left us home alone and my sister and I would polish off a bowl.
 These days edible cookie dough is very much a thing, and I am here for it.

 The cookie dough is covered in chocolate using an Easter egg mold and decorated with sprinkles.
 These would make a great homemade treat for your Easter baskets or for friends and neighbors.
+Don’t be fooled, these are actually quite easy to do!

 First thing first, you’ll prepare a batch of cookie dough.
 This is the perfect dough to snack on and makes filling the eggs super easy.
 Be sure to use mini chocolate chips for the best results.

-- Bake the flour at 350 F approximately 10 minutes, or until the temperature of the flour reaches 160°F. Stir the flour halfway through and allow the flour to cool completely.
+- Bake the flour at 350 F for approximately 10 minutes, or until the temperature of the flour reaches 160°F. Stir the flour halfway through and allow the flour to cool completely.
 Sift the flour through a fine mesh sieve.

 - Combine the sugar and butter, beat to combine